kcp-dev/kcp/README.md

 Like vanilla Kubernetes, `kcp` persists these resources in etcd for durable storage.

-Any other resources, including Kubernetes-standard resources like [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/)s, [`Node`](https://kubernetes.io/docs/concepts/architecture/nodes/)s and the rest, can be added as [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)s and reconciled using the standard controllers.
+Any other resources, including Kubernetes-standard resources like [`Pod`](https://kubernetes.io/docs/concepts/workloads/pods/)s, [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)s and the rest, can be added as [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)s and optionally reconciled using the standard controllers launched against the kcp API, or via two-way replication into a Kubernetes cluster.

 ## Why would I want that?